PanosKons/Block-Adventure/README.md

 # Block-Adventure
-This is a block game designed to perform very efficiently
+This is a sandbox game with infinite worlds made up by voxels Lua is used to modify the blocks and items that exist as well as the world generation